-- It takes, on average, 25 years for a head of lettuce to decompose in a landfill.
+- On average, it takes 25 years for a head of lettuce to decompose in a landfill.

-- Composting reduces the volume of materials that are disposed in landfills, therefore reducing greenhouse emissions.
+- Composting reduces the volume of materials that are disposed of in landfills – therefore reducing greenhouse emissions.

 - Amending the soil with compost improves the quality of the soil, and assists in the retention of water.

-- Spreading compost on crops minimize the use of chemical fertilizers.
+- Spreading composted materials on crops minimizes the use of chemical fertilizers.

-- Microorganisms in compost can bind to heavy metals in soil – keeping them from leaching into water.
+- Microorganisms in composts can bind to heavy metals in soil – keeping them from leaching into water.

-- Compost encourages the production of beneficial bacteria and fungi that break down organic matter to create humus, a rich nutrient-filled material.
+- Composting encourages the production of beneficial bacteria and fungi that break down organic matter to create humus, a rich nutrient-filled material.

 Tier 1: Global Goodness